 - Airflow restriction

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C has morphed into an old-school icebox.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in effect 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Open all the registers completely and ensure that they are not blocked by furniture or drapes.

-- Call Sunbeam Service Experts Heating & Air Conditioning.
+- Call Sunbeam Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a pricey repair.
-When your unit ices over it can lead to damage to the compressor.
+This can become a pricey repair.
+When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
-In fact, many homeowners are forced to pick between installing a new system and repairing the old unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Unfortunately, many homeowners are forced to pick between installing a new system and repairing the old unit.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.